CreativeCoder-GitHub/idle-game-maker-test/README.md

 The original game was made by DashNet.
 The link to the original Cookie Clicker is here: https://orteil.dashnet.org/cookieclicker/

 ## Technical Stuff
 There isn't a lot to say a lot at this point.
 I made 2 debug upgrades called "Godly Cursor" and "Elder Ultimate."
 Yes, the names aren't very creative but they are just debug upgrades.
-I also had to resize the big cookie to half its size and uploaded it to this repository to fi tthe sizes in Idle Game Maker.
+I also had to resize the big cookie to half its size and uploaded it to this repository to fit the sizes in Idle Game Maker.
 There was probably a better solution but it works.